-As illustrated in Figure 1 below, future revenue and expense under an unlikely "do nothing" scenario shows that reserves would be quickly depleted if the District were not able to restructure its current debt payments.
+As illustrated in the chart below, future revenue and expense under an unlikely "do nothing" scenario shows that reserves would be quickly depleted if the District were not able to restructure its current debt payments.
 Sales tax and other revenues would continue, but SMART would no longer have reserves to fill the gap between revenues and expense.
-This scenario shown below is not a one that SMART will allow to occur as it assumes that neither a renewal of the sales tax nor action to cut other expenses has taken place.